How many credits do I need to transfer to ESU?

 I attended multiple institutions, do you need all of my transcripts?

-Can I speak with an ESU transfer admission counselor?
+Can I speak with an ESU admissions counselor?

 Absolutely!
-The ESU transfer staff is here to help you.
+The ESU staff is here to help you.